Italy visa refusal 2026: reasons, appeal, court — a real success story

 ?

-What is the difference between pre-rifiuto and final refusal — and is it true that since 2025 they can refuse without warning?
+What’s the difference between pre-rifiuto and a final refusal — and is it true that since 2025 they may refuse without warning?

-Preliminary refusal — it was possible to provide additional documents
+Preliminary refusal — you could submit additional documents

 The consulate requested missing items